How to Fly with A Cat Internationally: Learn from My Mistakes!

 Huge disclaimer: This is NOT advice for exactly what is required.
 This information may change at any moment and you should refer to the appropriate authority for specific instructions.
 Always talk to your vet and local authorities.

-The only point of this is to break what I went through up into simple chunks to make it a bit more readable and less overwhelming.
+The only point of this is to break up what I went through into simple chunks to make it a bit more readable and less overwhelming.

 Here is what was required of Moshie to leave the US and head to Hungary (EU):